alexandria08/MeXE402_Midterm_Alexandria-Comia_Tristan-Kiefer-Doyugan/README.md

  5. **Standard Deviation of MSE**
      - **Interpretation**:  A standard deviation of 0.0154 is relatively small, which means that the MSE is consistent across different folds and that the model's performance is stable.
      - **Findings**: Stability in MSE suggests that the model is robust and performs consistently well across different subsets of the data.

+ 6. **Model Coefficients**
+    - **Interpretation**:
+      1. Intercept (4.22): This value indicates that when all predictor variables are zero, the predicted employee satisfaction level is approximately 4.22.
+It serves as the baseline for predictions.

+      2. Coefficient (2.97): This coefficient suggests that for every 1-unit increase in the predictor variable, the satisfaction level is expected to rise by about 2.97 units.
+This implies a positive correlation between the predictor and employee satisfaction.
+    - **Findings**: The positive coefficient indicates a direct relationship.

   - **Recommendations**
   1. Consider exploring additional features that might impact employee satisfaction.